 Fish death is very common in the fishkeeping journey, especially if you just started out.
 It transpires also to seasoned aquarists and fish may die for various reasons.
 But how to sterilize a fish tank after the fish died?

 A fish tank can be sterilized in several ways.
-Sanitizing with the bleach solution or vinegar is the most typical way to disinfect the aquarium after a disease outbreak.
+Sanitizing with a bleach solution or vinegar is the most typical way to disinfect the aquarium after a disease outbreak.

 However, merely running the tank for a couple of weeks without any inhabitants can do the trick to kill off any parasite present.

-In the below section, I’ll tell you how should you respond after having a dead fish, and what are the ways you can follow to sterilize the tank.
+In the below section, I’ll tell you how should you respond after having a dead fish, and what ways you can follow to sterilize the tank.

 Do I have to clean my tank after a fish dies?